 Case Study #2: Lifecycle of the Dating Site

 This website was sold in January 2020 and I currently manage it as the operator.
 Check out the most recent case study update.
-Generally speaking, I am always looking to remove myself after the flip, but this one specifically still had upside remaining and thus I remained as the operator and kept some equity.
+Generally speaking, I am always looking to remove myself after the flip, but this one specifically still had an upside remaining and thus I remained as the operator and kept some equity.

 The lifecycle can be analyzed graphically as follows: